lanchiphamm/Books_Visualization/README.md

 ### Completed April 2023 with Isabela Lucas Bruxellas, Erika Delorme, Kaylie Nguyen
 #### Introduction
 Our data science project aims to explore and analyze the attributes of bestseller books and identify any relationships between them.
-The project consists of 3 views focused on answering the following tasks:
+The project consists of 3 interactive views focused on answering the following tasks:
 **Task 1**: Compare the relationship between the number of reviews and rating of bestseller books for Amazon and Goodreads.
 **Task 2**: Show the relationship between the price and rating of books on Amazon